 We’re so lucky that theatres are now back open.
 But when I first started writing My Old Man at the beginning of 2021, we were in, yet again, another UK wide lockdown.
-In making My Old Man part theatre and part film, I wanted to ensure that we could still entertain audiences if theatres were still closed – but also have the live element of theatre which we’ve all missed so much if they were open again.
+In making My Old Man part live and part digital, I wanted to ensure that we could still entertain audiences if theatres were still closed – but also have the live element of theatre which we’ve all missed so much if they were open again.

 Creating My Old Man has been such a joy – and a massive learning curve! – so we really appreciate your support as we take our first step into this mixed medium.”

 A note from Lorraine Bruce